 - The WBE Loan interest rate is 3%, but if you are state-certified as a Women-Owned Business Enterprise, the interest rate is 1.5%.
-The loan term is 10 years or 15 years for purchase of commercial real estate.
+The loan term is up to 10 years for equipment or 15 years for purchase of commercial real estate.
 There is a 1.5% commitment fee of the total loan amount.
 There is a $300 application fee.

 - The MBD Loan interest rate is 3%.
-The loan term is 10 years or 15 years for purchase of commercial real estate.
+The loan term is up to 10 years for equipment or 15 years for purchase of commercial real estate.
 There is a 1.5% commitment fee of the total loan amount.
 There is a $300 application fee.

 What additional documents do I need to upload to the application?

 - Three years of tax returns with all schedules included.
 If you are a sole proprietorship, personal tax returns.
 Form 1040, including Schedule C-business revenues.
 Less common schedules, Schedule A, capital gains, and Schedule E for real estate investors.